cplou99/EventSleep/README.md

    - render_recordings.py: A script for visualizing the content of the event data, leveraging the frames representation and providing a synchronized view with the infrared recordings and the fine-grained ground truth labels.
+It generates a video that is located in Renders folder.

    - train_ResNet-E: A script to train ResNet-E model.
 As result, it  generates a folder with the date as name that contains a checkpoint.pth with the snapshot of the trained model and a